madchap/pres/PITCHME.md

 Linus Torvalds says:
 > "Talk is cheap, show me the code."

-And I say "Word&copy; docs are expensive, show me the code."
+I say "Word&copy; docs are expensive, show me the code."

 Note:
 Classic org separates IT production from R&D